 The goal of the calculator is to implement some heavy work-flow optimizations that greatly reduce the overhead of your day-to-day VASP calculations and provides a more customizable and modular approach compared to your typical collection of bash scripts and “sed/awk one-liners”.

 The project started out as a fork of John Kitchin’s alternative ASE Vasp calculator.

-- Extensive list of parsing methods merged from various sources.
+- Extensive list of post-processing methods.

 - Different levels of convergence checks and restart options.

 - Succesive unit cell relaxations via the relax method.

 - A large set of qualtiy of life tools for archiving, backup, database management and more.

 - Validation of the calculator keywords, including INCAR tags.